September 11th Warning Signs Fast Facts

 December 24, 1994 - Four Algerians hijack an Air France plane in Algiers, Algeria.

 January 6, 1995 - Abdul Hakim Murad is arrested in Manila, Philippines.
-Murad details plans to blow up US airliners over the Pacific and to crash a plane packed with explosives into either the CIA headquarters or another U.S. federal building.
+Murad details plans to blow up US airliners over the Pacific and to crash a plane packed with explosives into either the CIA headquarters or another US federal building.

-May 18, 1998 - An FBI agent writes a memo about a number of Arab men seeking flight training in Oklahoma City, Oklahoma.
+May 18, 1998 - An FBI agent writes a memo about a number of Arab men seeking flight training in Oklahoma City.
 The memo is not sent to FBI headquarters.

 October 8, 1998 - The FAA warns airlines and airports to maintain a "high degree of alertness."
 The warning is in response to statements made by Osama bin Laden in the aftermath of the US bombings of al Qaeda targets in Afghanistan and Sudan.

-December 8, 1998 - The FAA warns of the possibility of a hijacking at an eastern U.S. airport.
+December 8, 1998 - The FAA warns of the possibility of a hijacking at an eastern US airport.

-December 29, 1998 - The FAA issues a third warning, restating the earlier warnings about threats made by Osama bin Laden.
+December 29, 1998 - The FAA issues a third warning, restating the earlier warnings about threats made by bin Laden.

 1999 - French intelligence puts Zacarias Moussaoui on a watch list of suspected terrorists.